shikharbhardwaj/breadbot/README.md

 ##Compatibility
 The code provided here is compatible with **ATmega-8L 8PU** running a `12Mhz` clock.
 Should be fine with higher MCs too.
 Compiled and running under **Arduino v1.0.5**.

+##Configuration
+The `config` folder contains the boards.txt file that needs to be patched to program the AVR on the breadboard.
+Feel free to tinker with the settings to suit your configuration.
+The programmer I used was based on the [USBasp](http://www.fischl.de/usbasp/).